- Jury Duty

 During snow and icy conditions the top level of the parking garage may be closed; you will need to enter off of Broad or Doyle Streets.
 If you need assistance getting in or out of the parking garage push the help button and security will be able to assist you.

 Please use good judgment and dress conservatively.
-No Shorts or Tee Shirts Are Permitted.
+No shorts or t-shirts are permitted.

 Steps in a Jury Trial